applejag/notes-old/functional-decomposition.md

 It's the easiest way to build software and therefore also the most common, but worse it's also partly why any other procedures is more or less unknown.

+## Prevents reuse

+This may seem contrary to what functional decomposition is actually meant to solve.
+"By grouping each function, we split up the code and can reuse the functions from the different services" *-said the naive architect.*

+The problem lies in the integration.
+You implement the functions and start adding integrations between them, thereby locking in the feature-sets.
+As a result when you need to use a feature from one of the services, you either need to add some bad spagetti integration between them or you duplicate the features.

+Here's some example analogies to further strengthen the argument:

 [[[z:zettels?tag=programming/why+functional+decomposition+is+bad]]]

 ## References